salt-master -l debug

 If the master seems to be unresponsive, a SIGUSR1 can be passed to the salt-master threads to display what piece of code is executing.
 This debug information can be invaluable in tracking down bugs.

-To pass a SIGUSR1 to the master, first make sure the minion is running in the foreground.
+To pass a SIGUSR1 to the master, first make sure the master is running in the foreground.
 Stop the service if it is running as a daemon, and start it in the foreground like so:

 # salt-master -l debug